 As mentioned previously writing the Holy Scripture in any other language would be classed as heresy and a big no, no.

 Eventually Constantine and Methodius were brought to trial over the conflict of their work.
-After much debate, Constantine and his brother Methodius gave an award winning speech as to the advantages of allowing translated works of the Bible and were allowed to proceed with their holy work.
+After much debate, Constantine and his brother Methodius gave an award winning speech as to the advantages of allowing translated works of the Bible.
+As a result were allowed to proceed with their holy work.

-In 868 Pope Adrian confirmed the importance of their work and placed their translated books on the altar in St Peters Basilica in Rome.
+In 868 Pope Adrian confirmed the importance of their work.
+Their translated books were placed on the altar in St Peters Basilica in Rome.
 Thus making Slavonic the fourth official language in Christianity.